wrjodjana/obsidian-vault/christianity/how to deal with dark times - Tim Keller.md

 3. Darkness can be relativized

 **Outline 1:**
-- The guy in the psalm is
+- The guy in the psalm is calling to God, praying to God for help as he's losing friends, imminent to death ("do the dead rise will praise you")